 This topic will discuss roadside license suspension under the Traffic Safety Act.

-The Alberta government will automatically suspend a driver’s license of an accused for 3 months if you are charged with impaired driving, a breathalyzer offence or failing or refusing to provide a breath sample.
-The suspension will be up to 6 months if bodily harm or death results from the offence.
+The Alberta government will automatically suspend an accused’s driver’s license for 3 months if you are charged with impaired driving, a breathalyzer offense, or failing or refusing to provide a breath sample.
+The suspension will be up to 6 months if bodily harm or death results from the offense.

 The license suspension may begin at the time of your arrest, or 21 days later.
-When it starts depends upon the circumstances of your case.
-(It also depends on the blood alcohol level at the time of driving, consequences are serious if blood alcohol level is .08 or more than it.)
+When it begins will depend upon the circumstances of your case.
+(It also depends on the blood alcohol level at the time of driving; consequences are serious if the blood alcohol level is .08 or higher.)
 Generally, you will be given 21 days to put your affairs in order before the license suspension takes effect.
 During the 21 days, a temporary license is issued as the original license is confiscated and destroyed by the police.

-A roadside license suspension is not part of the criminal Court proceedings.
-The license is suspended regardless of a conviction or not.
+A roadside license suspension is not part of the criminal court proceedings.
+In this circumstance, the license is suspended regardless of a conviction or not.
 If there is no conviction, you can apply to the Driver Control Board to have your driver’s license reinstated.